 Prerequisite(s): Third- or fourth-year standing or 6 sem. hrs. of PHIL or instructor's consent.
 (3-0) SAMC 420 Arts, Media and Culture Travel Study (3 sem. hrs.)
-A three-week interdisciplinary fine arts study trip to London and Paris, in which students critically engage culture and the fine arts.
-Visits to galleries, performances, and cultural sites accompany lectures and readings to encourage students to develop and deepen their biblically informed view of the role of fine arts.
-While most course activities take place in London proper, several day trips to surrounding locations are included.
+This multi-day study abroad trip gives students an immersive experience in culture and the fine arts.
+Students engage in experiential and embodied knowing by visiting galleries, performances, and cultural landmarks.
+Lectures and readings complement these experiences, helping students to deepen their biblically-informed understanding of the role of fine arts in society.
 NB: Summer travel study course.
 This course is limited to students wishing to take this course for credit.
 No prior courses in art or music are necessary.
-Cross-listed: IDIS 420.
+Prerequisite(s): Completion.